Thursday, August 1, 2024

 The Second Anglo-Dutch War began in the Caribbean in April of 1664.
 In the first year of the conflict, the English fared much better against the Dutch.
 At the battle of Lowestoft, the English won a decisive victory.
 But following this battle, things began to take a different turn.
 At the Four Days' Battle, the Royal Navy suffered a major defeat.
 They lost 20 warships while the Dutch only lost 4.
 Among the dead were two of their best vice-admirals, Sir Christopher Myngs and Sir William Berkeley.

-Inspired by their victory, the Dutch admiral (Michiel de Ruyter) attempted to capitalize by destroying the English fleet while it was being repaired.
+Inspired by his victory, the Dutch admiral (Michiel de Ruyter) attempted to capitalize by destroying the English fleet while it was being repaired.
 Their first attempt on July 25, 1666 (known as: the St. James' Day Battle), ended in failure.
 This was followed by a devastating attack on the Dutch town of, West-Terschelling.
 In this attack, Sir Robert Holmes took eight fireships to the town's harbor and ignited five of them.
 He sent them into the Dutch harbor where the latter's merchant fleet was docked.
 Within minutes, the entire fleet (over 140 ships) and the town itself went up in flames.
 The event is now referred to as, Holmes's Bonfire.

 However, England was then devastated by the Great Plague of 1665 (bubonic plague) that ravaged their countryside.
 This was followed by an equally devastating fire that destroyed much of London.
 These two tragedies left the English unable to capitalize on their victories and allowed the Dutch to recover and prepare for a raid of their own in June of 1667.